DecisionsDev/odm-docker-kubernetes/azure/README.md

 ibmcharts/ibm-odm-prod	20.3.0       	8.10.5.0   	IBM Operational Decision Manager
 ```

+You can now proceed to the [datasource secret's creation](#create-the-datasource-secrets-for-azure-postgresql).

 #### Option B:  Using the download archives from IBM Passport Advantage (PPA)

 Prerequisites:  You must install Docker.